 Firstly - who’s the king?

-No secret here - Magento - the platform used by 69% of open source admirers, according to BuiltWith.
-Migrating data to Magento is basically what Cart2Cart does half of the time, despite the other 65+ supported carts.
-As the experience shows, our clients are most likely to perform such transfers: Magento to Magento (upgrade); WooCommerce to Magento; OpenCart to Magento.
+No secret here - Magento continues to be a leading platform among open source admirers, according to BuiltWith.
+Migrating data to Magento is a frequent request at Cart2Cart, among the 65+ supported carts.
+As experience shows, our clients are most likely to perform such transfers: Magento to Magento (upgrade); WooCommerce to Magento; OpenCart to Magento.

 The thing to understand - Magento is more than just a shopping cart.
 It’s an e-Commerce cult.
 People take classes on its management and development, merchants attend “Meet Magento” presentations in different parts of the world, like they’re rock concerts (I might be exaggerating).
 Each new platform’s version causes a splash when it’s released, whipping store owners into an updating frenzy.